XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 kubectl delete pod wget
 ```

-Delete the nginx Service and Deployment
+Delete the nginx service and deployment

 ```
 kubectl delete deployment nginx-deployment kubectl delete service nginx-service
 ```

-An alternative way to delete the Deployment and Service is by undoing the `kubectl apply` by using `kubectl delete`:
+An alternative way to delete the deployment and service is by undoing the `kubectl apply` by using `kubectl delete`:

 ```
 kubectl delete -f 01-nginx-deployment.yaml